 We manage most of our foreign currency exposures on a consolidated basis, which allows us to net certain exposures and take advantage of any natural offsets.
-In 2021, we used 70 functional currencies in addition to the U.S. dollar and generated \$25.6 billion of our net operating revenues from operations outside the United States; therefore, weakness in some currencies may be offset by strength in other currencies over time.
-We use derivative financial instruments to further reduce our net exposure to foreign currency fluctuations.
+In 2022, we generated \$27.6 billion of our net operating revenues from operations outside the United States.
+Due to the geographic diversity of our operations, weakness in some currencies may be offset by strength in other currencies over time.
+We use derivative financial instruments to further reduce our net exposure to foreign currency exchange rate fluctuations

 Our Company enters into forward exchange contracts and purchases foreign currency options and collars (principally euro, British pound sterling and Japanese yen) to hedge certain portions of forecasted cash flows denominated in foreign currencies.
-Additionally, we enter into forward exchange contracts to offset the earnings impact related to foreign currency fluctuations on certain monetary assets and liabilities.
+Additionally, we enter into forward exchange contracts to offset the earnings impact related to foreign currency exchange rate fluctuations on certain monetary assets and liabilities.
 We also enter into forward exchange contracts as hedges of net investments in foreign operations.

-The total notional values of our foreign currency derivatives were \$13,691 million and \$16,663 million as of December 31, 2021 and 2020, respectively.
-These values included derivative instruments that are designated and qualify for hedge accounting as well as economic hedges.
-The fair value of foreign currency derivatives that qualify for hedge accounting resulted in a net unrealized gain of \$174 million as of December 31, 2021, and we estimate that a 10 percent weakening of the U.S. dollar would have decreased the net unrealized gain to \$172 million.
-The fair value of the foreign currency derivatives that do not qualify for hedge accounting resulted in a net unrealized gain of \$10 million as of December 31, 2021, and we estimate that a 10 percent weakening of the U.S. dollar would have resulted in a \$58 million increase in fair value.
+The total notional values of our foreign currency derivatives were \$11,370 million and \$13,691 million as of December 31, 2022 and 2021, respectively.
+These values included derivative instruments that were designated and qualified for hedge accounting along with derivative instruments that are economic hedges.
+The fair value of foreign currency derivatives that qualified for hedge accounting resulted in a net unrealized loss of \$66 million as of December 31, 2022, and we estimate that a 10 percent weakening of the U.S. dollar would have increased the net unrealized loss to \$296 million.
+The fair value of the foreign currency derivatives that did not qualify for hedge accounting resulted in a net unrealized loss of \$20 million as of December 31, 2022, and we estimate that a 10 percent weakening of the U.S. dollar would have resulted in a \$137 million decrease in fair value.